 In 2013, Fuller mentored all-league linebackers Holmes and Evan (honorable mention) and was a member of the staff that helped make the biggest scoring defense turnaround in the nation since 1998.

-In 2012, Fuller's defense ranked in the top 18 in the Football Championship Subdivision (FCS) in nearly every category, including first down defense (6th, 15.7 per game), total defense (10th, 307.91), pass defense (12th, 166.0) and scoring defense (18th, 20.4).
+In 2012 at Chattanooga, Fuller's defense ranked in the top 18 in the Football Championship Subdivision (FCS) in nearly every category, including first down defense (6th, 15.7 per game), total defense (10th, 307.91), pass defense (12th, 166.0) and scoring defense (18th, 20.4).

-In 2011, UTC led the Southern Conference in total defense (305.3 yds/game), scoring defense (19.7 ppg), pass efficiency defense (100.15), pass defense (140.8 yds/game), turnover margin (+9), fumbles recovered (14), opponent third-down conversion (33%) and opponent fourth down conversion (38%) in 2011.
+In 2011, UTC led the Southern Conference in total defense (305.3 /game), scoring defense (19.7 ), pass efficiency defense (100.15), pass defense (140.8 /game), turnover margin (+9), fumbles recovered (14), opponent third-down conversion (33%) and opponent fourth down conversion (38%) in 2011.

-The Mocs ranked in the top 20 in the nation in sacks and passing defense in 2009 and third in the SoCon in rushing defense in 2010.
+The ranked in the top 20 in the nation in sacks and passing defense in 2009 and third in the in rushing defense in 2010.
 UTC was also in the top 20 in the nation with 14 fumbles recovered in 2010.

 As a collegian, Fuller was a four-year letter winner at Sacred Heart University.
-He earned Football Gazette All-American honors as a linebacker in 1996 and served as team captain in 1997.
+He earned Football Gazette All-American honors as a linebacker in 1996 and served as SHU team captain in 1997.

-A Tewksbury, Mass., native, he played varsity football at Tewksbury High.
-Fuller earned his bachelor's degree in criminal justice with a minor in sociology in 1998.
+A Tewksbury, Mass., native who grew up in Lowell, Mass., Fuller played varsity football at Tewksbury High.
+Fuller earned his bachelor's degree at Sacred Heart in criminal justice with a minor in sociology in 1998.
 In addition, he earned a master's in secondary education in 2001 from Wagner.